Cranberry Meatballs

 How to make the meatballs

 The first step to making cranberry meatballs is making the meatballs themselves.
-If you’re in the mood for quick and easy, feel free to use frozen meatballs and skip on to making the sauce.
+If you’re in the mood for quick and easy, feel free to use frozen meatballs and skip making the sauce.

 For the rest of us, This is fairly simple.
 You can see in the photos that I’m making turkey meatballs.